jckoester/recipepress-reloaded/readme.txt

 == Changelog ==

+= 0.7.9 =
+* Fixed a bug on taxonomy creation/activation
 = 0.7.8 =
 * Recipes now also appear in your main RSS feed
 * Improved taxonomy management.
 You can now decide if a taxonomy should be category like (hierarchical) or term like.